Salaries & JobsUpdated March 2026

 12 items listed · Annual figuresData verified March 2026

-The electrician salary range in Medford accounts for a balanced labor pool where you'll find competitive quotes if you shop around in this market.
+The electrician salary range in Medford accounts for a balanced labor pool where you'll find competitive pricing if you compare options in this market.
 Pay here tracks closely with the national norm.

 Practical Advice for Medford